tongtybj/edgetpu_roscpp/README.md

 - `coarse_detection_score_threshold`: in detection phase, we apply coarse-to-refined detection method.
 This parameter is for the first step detection.
 - `refined_detection_score_threshold`: in detection phase,  we apply coarse-to-refined detection method.
 This parameter is for the second step detection.
 - `tracking_score_threshold`: the detection based tracking score in tracking phase, which is after the detection phase.
-- `expanding_bounding_box_rate`: in refined detection step, we expand the bouding box resulted from the coarse detection and crop this expanded area from the raw image for the refined detection.
-This parameter is the expanding rate.
-- `keep_aspect_ratio_in_expanded_bbox`: besides the above `expanding_bounding_box_rate`, we also have to modifiy  the aspect ratio of the crop area for refined detection.
-Empirically, the same aspect ratio with raw image (e.g. 4:3 for 1080HD, 5:4 for 720HD) gives the best solution so far.
-This is also associated with the resize process for inference.
-Please follow the discussion [here](https://github.com/google-coral/edgetpu/issues/36).
 - `keep_aspect_ratio_in_inference`: This is the paramter to choose whether keep the aspect ratio of a reszied image for inference.
 To keep the aspect ratio, we have padding the free space.
 Empirically, set this parameter as `false` is good for the inference model trained from [here](https://coral.ai/docs/edgetpu/retrain-detection/) or [here](https://github.com/knorth55/73b2_kitchen_edgetpu_object_detection).
 Please follow the discussion [here](https://github.com/google-coral/edgetpu/issues/36).
+- `expanding_bounding_box_rate`: in refined detection step, we expand the bouding box resulted from the coarse detection and crop this expanded area from the raw image for the refined detection.
+This parameter is the expanding rate.
+- `expanding_bounding_box_aspect_ratio`: the aspect ratio of the expaned bouding box (image).
+If the value is not positive (e.g., `:=0`), the aspect ratio of the raw image will be used.
+This is a hiper-parameter, since we can not find a general rate.
+For most of the cases, the aspect ratio of the raw image is effetive.
+However, for some corner case, such as a narrow object, the square (`1:1`) is better.
+- `larger_expanding_bounding_box_rate`: In tracking mode, if we can not find the target in `expanding_bouding_box_rate`, we will re-detect in this rate which has larger area to find the object.
 .
 Empirically, the same aspect ratio with raw image (e.g. 4:3 for 1080HD, 5:4 for 720HD) gives the best solution so far.
 This is also associated with the resize process for inference.
 Please follow the discussion [here](https://github.com/google-coral/edgetpu/issues/36).
 - `detection_check_frame_num`: the frame count to decide a detected candidate is a fixed target.
 We check whether the motion of the candidate is continous.
 - `lost_target_check_frame_num`: the frame count to decide the lost target.
 During the losing target phase, we will keep the last good tracking result.